-In casual American English, "Let's turn on the air conditioner" sounds like "LEHTS TURN AHN dhee AIR kuhn-DIH-shuh-ner".
-Several things happen here, and the headline one is the Consonant-to-Vowel Linking: the consonant links forward into the next vowel without a pause.
+Americans pronounce "Let's turn on the air conditioner" as "LEHTS TURN AHN dhee AIR kuhn-DIH-shuh-ner" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Consonant-to-Vowel Linking — the consonant links forward into the next vowel without a pause.
+It lands on turn, a connected-speech trick that makes phrases flow.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.